open-cogsci/osdoc/content/pages/manual/stimuli/video.md

 - <http://www.videolan.org/>

-*Troubleshooting:* If you encounter a black screen when running your experiment in fullscreen (i.e. the video appears to play, but you don't see anything), please try using a different back-end (i.e. switch from *legacy* to *xpyriment* or vice versa), or change the back-end settings for the *legacy* back-end.
+*Troubleshooting:* If you encounter a black screen when running your experiment in fullscreen (i.e. the video appears to play, but you don't see anything), please try using a different backend (i.e. switch from *legacy* to *xpyriment* or vice versa), or change the backend settings for the *legacy* backend.

 ## OpenCV